Hours of Operation

 The entrance loan counseling session is designed to inform students about their rights and responsibilities as a borrower, explain the importance of loan repayment and make sure that students understand the consequences of defaulting on a student loan.

 Students should complete online loan counseling through the U.S. Department of Education's Web site.
-Sign into the site using your federal pin number, and then select "Complete Entrance Counseling".
+Sign into the site using your FSA ID, and then select "Complete Entrance Counseling".

 Financial Aid Loan Officers are available to answer any questions students have about information contained in the online loan counseling.
 Please contact the Financial Aid Office if you have any questions.